wp-plugins/soundy-background-music/readme.txt

 = Changelog =

+= 2.5 &nbsp;&nbsp; - &nbsp;&nbsp; July 28th, 2014  =
+* Fixed bug introduced in 2.4: Soundy's metabox in Edit Page/Post did merge with other metaboxes because of non closed div HTML tag.
+Sorry for the inconvenience.

+= 2.4 &nbsp;&nbsp; - &nbsp;&nbsp; July 23rd, 2014  =
+* Input fields of Soundy Background Music Metabox are now distributed in tabs in Edit Page and Edit Post pages.
+* If Audio URL does not end with audio file extension, administrators and authors can now specify the audio type.
+* Insertion of multiple Play/Pause buttons is now supported.
+* Play/Pause button in corner can now be disabled in the Soundy Background Music Settings (Play/Pause Button Corner Position tab) as well as in the Soundy Background Music metabox in the Edit Page and Edit Post pages.

 = 2.3 &nbsp;&nbsp; - &nbsp;&nbsp; May 11th, 2014 =
 * Made admin user interface a little bit more attractive.
 No functionality change.